yaakov41g/PdfApiService/README.md

    patern also makes the maintenence and changes in code easier.

  In Program.cs I make configurations to map the data base and connection details within appsetting.jason to the setting class (in PdfCvItemsStoreDatabaseSettings.cs).
-I also register the two injectables
-   - of setting and mongoclient to use in Service repository and the (injectable) service repository itself to use in the controller.
+I also register the two injectables- setting and mongoclient to use in Service repository and the (injectable) service repository itself to use in the controller.
  The using of Program.cs as configuration file makes the maintenence of the code easier as it centralizes the changable parts of the code in one place.